zenopelli-cpu/Z-Ant/src/IR_zant/op_union/HOW_TO_ADD_MATHEMATICAL_OPERATIONS.md

 - **Note:** Align your changes with how **Gemm**, **Div**, or **Conv** are handled.

 # Second part
 Now that we have correctly implemented the operation, we have to integrate it with code generation.
+Start by reading [op_template](op_template.md) guide.

 ### File location
-Create a new file in `src/IR_graph/op_union/operators`
+Create a new file in `src/IR_zant/op_union/operators`

 ## Step 1: create the struct & initialize it
 - Define a struct for the operation in the new file